-Source: www.kudumbashree.org.
+Source: www.kudumbashree.com.
 Visit this website and explore various other initiatives undertaken by this organisation.
-Identify some factors which contributed to their successes and discuss in the class.
+Can you identify some factors which contributed to their successes?

-up in 1982 as an apex body to coordinate the activities of all institutions involved in the rural financing system.
-The Green Revolution was a harbinger of major changes in the credit system as it led to the diversification of the portfolio of rural credit towards productionoriented lending.
+coordinate the activities of all institutions involved in the rural financing system.
+The Green Revolution was a harbinger of major changes in the credit system as it led to the diversification of the portfolio of rural credit towards production-oriented lending.

 The institutional structure of rural banking today consists of a set of multi-agency institutions, namely, commercial banks, regional rural banks (RRBs), cooperatives and land development banks.
 They are expected to dispense adequate credit at cheaper rates.
 Recently, Self-Help Groups (henceforth SHGs) have emerged to fill the gap in the formal credit system because the formal credit delivery mechanism has not only proven inadequate but has also not been fully integrated into the overall rural social and community development.
 Since some kind of collateral is required, vast proportion of poor rural households were automatically out of the credit network.
 The SHGs promote thrift in small proportions by a minimum contribution from each member.
 From the pooled money, credit is given to the needy members to be repayable in small instalments at reasonable interest rates.
-By May 2019, nearly 6 crore women in India have become member in 54 lakh women SHGs.
-About ₹ 10-15,000 per SHG and another ₹2.5 lakhs per SHG as a Community Investment Support Fund (CISF) are provided as part of renovating fund to take up self employement for income generation.
-Such credit provisions are generally referred micro-credit to as programmes.
-SHGs have helped in the empowerment of women.
-It is alleged that the borrowings are mainly confined to consumption purposes.
-Why are borrowers not spending for productive purposes?
+By March end 2003, more than seven lakh SHGs had reportedly been

-➢ In your locality/neighbourhood, you might notice self-help groups providing credit.
+- In your locality/neighbourhood, you might notice self-help groups providing credit.
 Attend few meetings of such self-help groups.
 Write a report on the profile of a self-help group.
-The profile may include - when it was started, the number of members, amount of savings and type of credit they provide and how borrowers use the loan.

-➢ You might also find that those who take a loan for starting self-employment activities but use it for other purposes.
+The profile may include when it was started, the number of members, amount of savings and type of credit they provide and how borrowers use the loan. - You might also find that those who take a loan for starting self-employment activities but use it for other purposes.
 Interact with few such borrowers.
 Identify the reasons for not starting self employment activities and discuss in the classroom.